 Two main findings jump out of the Irish data.

 The disparity between Ireland and Northern Ireland is stark with Ireland dramatically better than NI in terms of productivity.
 The Irish SW region is similar in size to NI.
 The Irish SW region (225% -Ireland) is far more productive than the richest region Belfast (163%-Denmark) or North of NI for example, including Derry, (69%-Cyprus).
-It is a shame the granularity is not better in the Irish data as, Cork City pulls the entire region up.
+It is a shame the granularity is not better in the Irish data as Cork City pulls the entire region up.
 The Dublin region (266% – Ireland) is more likely to be similar to Cork City.

 Northern Ireland sufferers from regional inequality far more than Ireland.
 A good comparator is the contrast between Belfast and outer Belfast and Dublin and Mid East (which is the Dublin commuter belt – essentially outer Dublin).
 Belfast (163%-Denmark) is far more productive than Outer Belfast (65% -Slovenia): very problematic.
 Dublin (266% – Ireland) is more productive than “outer Dublin” (179%-Luxembourg): quite acceptable.
 There are however areas of Ireland the Border region (120%-Austria) and the Midlands (124%-Finland) which are falling behind.
-These regions are most likely to be effected adversely by Brexit.
+These regions are most likely to be affected adversely by Brexit.

 The Scottish data is broadly in line with other studies, with Aberdeen, Edinburgh and Glasgow being the most productive regions.
-The order Glasgow (150%-Denmark) Edinburgh (145% -Denmark) and Aberdeen (140%-Belgium) is interesting, as previous studies I have seen rank them in the opposite order.
+The order Glasgow (150%-Denmark) Edinburgh (145% -Denmark) and Aberdeen (140%-Belgium) is interesting, as previous studies, I have seen rank them in the opposite order.
 Aberdeen has of course been pulled up in the past by oil revenue and Edinburgh by its large banking sector.
 Possibly these are not as profitable as they once were?

 The other surprise is the “Lochaber, Skye & Lochalsh, Arran & Cumbrae and Argyll & Bute” region (115% -Germany) is considerably more productive than the Scottish Borders (70%-Cyprus) or “East Ayrshire and North Ayrshire mainland” (67%-Slovenia).
 Possibly a Scottish reader would care to speculate as I’m not sure why this should be the case.

-In terms of regional inequality Scotland is doing a better job than England, but probably not quite so well as Ireland.
+In terms of regional inequality, Scotland is doing a better job than England, but probably not quite so well as Ireland.

 The Welsh figures make depressing reading.
 Even the richest region Cardiff and Vale of Glamorgan (98%-Spain) is below the EU average, if only just.
 The poorest region – the Isle of Anglesey (61%-Portugal) is the poorest region in these islands.

-On the positive side, Wales is most equal country in terms of the difference between rich and poor regions on this granular level.
+On the positive side, Wales is the most equal country in terms of the difference between rich and poor regions on this granular level.

 An interesting study.
 The regional disparity in the UK is depressing and the current centralised Westminster policies are not working.
 Ireland may not be as far ahead as the data may suggest, but is clearly doing much better than the UK as a whole.
 My own view is that far more needs to be done to fight regional inequality.